Fantasy Football: Old Faces, New Places: Wide Receivers

-We’re continuing our Old Faces, New Places theme, but shifting our focus from running backs to wide receivers.
-Most of the names below you’ll recognize from the 2014 draft class: Sammy Watkins, Brandin Cooks, Jordan Matthews, Paul Richardson, Allen Robinson, Jarvis Landry, Donte Moncrief, John Brown and Ryan Grant.
+Most of the wide receivers below you’ll recognize from the 2014 draft class: Sammy Watkins, Brandin Cooks, Jordan Matthews, Paul Richardson, Allen Robinson, Jarvis Landry, Donte Moncrief, John Brown and Ryan Grant.
 All of them, including Allen Hurns and Albert Wilson, who were signed in 2014 as undrafted free agents, will put on a new jersey in 2018.
-For some, this will be their third NFL team already due to trades (Watkins, Cooks, and Matthews).
+For some wide receivers, this will be their third NFL team already due to trades (Watkins, Cooks, and Matthews).

 Seriously, though … what is it about the movement at the wide receiver position from the 2014 draft class?
 Trade talks surrounded Martavis Bryant throughout last season, and they continue to follow Odell Beckham Jr. this offseason.
 Let’s not forget, Kelvin Benjamin was traded last year from the Carolina Panthers to the Buffalo Bills.
 Davante Adams and Marquise Lee are the only big names from the 2014 draft year who re-upped with the team that drafted them.